exploratory-io/book/viz/bubble.md

-# Bubble Chart
+# Scatter (With Aggregation) Chart

 You can show the distribution of the data by circles.
-It is similar to the Scatter chart, but the Bubble chart can show the distribution of the aggregated data.
+It is similar to the Scatter (No Aggregation) chart, but the Scatter (With Aggregation) chart can show the distribution of the aggregated data.

 ![](images/bubble1.png)